johnbrandborg/cruds/docs/index.rst

     :target: https://github.com/johnbrandborg/cruds/blob/main/LICENSE
     :alt: License Badge

-**CRUDs** is a high level client library for API's written in Python, and is ideal for back-end communication, automated data processing and interactive environments like Notebooks.
+**CRUDs** is a high level client library for APIs written in Python, and is ideal for back-end communication, automated data processing and interactive environments like Notebooks.

 --------------------